 This Garlic Farm is also the largest producer of garlic in the UK, how yummy!
 The garlic farm has been growing garlic for more than 40 years and now can produce everything you can think of with garlic.
 From alcohol, mustard, breads, oils, pestos and of course butters.
 They also have some lovely events throughout the year, which you can check on their website.

-They also have the cutest self catering English cottages as well as luxury yurts that you can stay at during a visit to the island, check them out!
+They also have the cutest self catering English cottages as well as luxury yurts that you can stay at during a visit to the island.

 15. It is the largest island and second-most populous island in England.